schitresh/system-design/design_concepts/4_data_and_storage/4_data_processing.md

     - For analysis, reporting and data synchronization

 ## Data processing pipeline
-- Set of processing elements that moves the data from one system to another and transforming the data along the way
+- Set of processing elements that moves the data from one system to another
+  - Transforming the data along the way